UtrechtUniversity/yoda/docs/development/wall-of-fame.md

 # Wall of Fame

-This is a list (in alphabetic order) of all the contributors to Yoda.
+This is a list (in alphabetic order and not complete) of contributors to Yoda.
 Thanks goes to these wonderful people!

 <table>